 Good feelings, bad feelings?
 Did you talk to others about your experience – sharing the love – or sharing your frustrations?

-In a world where consumers have so much choice at their fingertips – and there are so many people vying for their attention – organisations are doing everything they can to stand out from the crowd.
+In a world where consumers have so much choice at their fingertips – and there are so many people vying for their attention – organizations are starting to use digital transformation to stand out from the crowd.

 It’s often difficult to differentiate on product – there’s masses of choice – and there will always be a competitive product with a ‘faster, better, cheaper’ message.
 Continue reading It Takes (More Than) Two Baby – To Create a WOW Customer Experience